navdiya-nikunj/personal-hosting/README.md

 - 🔐 **Secure Authentication**: Protected dashboard and upload routes with JWT-based auth
 - 📤 **Easy Upload**: Paste your HTML/CSS/JS code and get an instant shareable link
 - 👁️ **Live Preview**: Real-time preview with split, editor, and preview modes
+- ✏️ **Edit Documents**: Edit your uploaded documents with live preview
 - 📊 **Dashboard**: Manage all your hosted documents from one central location
 - 🔗 **Simple Sharing**: Each document gets a unique URL for easy sharing (no auth required)
 - 🗑️ **Document Management**: Delete documents you no longer need